Laman2005/MLDL/README.md

 Readers are distributed across file replicas evenly.
 The writer locks all file replicas simultaneously and updates their contents.

-**Features**
+**Features implemented in the code**
 Fairness: Writers are given priority, and readers must wait for writers to finish their work.
-Load Balancing: Readers are distributed evenly across file replicas.
+Load Balancing: Readers are distributed evenly across all file replicas.
-Thread Safety: The program ensures that no two threads access the same file at the same time.
+Thread Safety: The program ensures that no two threads access the same file meanwhile.
-Logging: Logs every read and write operation, including file access details and content.
+Logging: Logs every read and write operation by including file access details and content.
-Randomization: Reader threads start at random intervals, and the writer thread sleeps randomly between write operations.
+Randomization: Reader threads start at random time intervals, and the writer thread sleeps randomly between write operations.

 <pre>
 Requirements: